Unallocated/UAS-Sign/README.md

 Example usage
 -------------

 Here are some examples of interacting with the sign using curl.
+The examples are using the "-v" switch to show HTTP headers.

 Write a new message to the sign:

-`curl -d '{"message":"This message is orange.","color":"orange","transition":"none","timer":"2h15m"}' signserver:8080/message/new`
+`curl -vd '{"message":"This message is orange.","color":"orange","transition":"none","timer":"2h15m"}' localhost:8080/message/new`

 Server response(HTTP header + JSON data):
 > < HTTP/1.1 201 Created